 The Choir of Sligo Grammar School has been an important feature of school life for many years.
 Every year they sing for the Carol Service, The Remembrance Service and The Prize day Service.
 Sligo Grammar school choir as it currently exists was founded in the autumn of 1986 by Mr. Alfred Potter.
-Mr Potter is now taking a back seat, handing the baton over to Mr Jonathan Carter, although he will still be involved in the role of organist.
 The choir boasts some fine soloists and some very talented voices.
 They have sung on National television and radio, and have released 2 CDs.
 The second of which ‘What Sweeter Music’, is a selection of Christmas Carols from Sligo Grammar School.

 Choir and musicians sing at RTE 2015